NaN0987/better-quora/README.md

 # Better Quora
-A google chrome extension designed to make Quora's website easier to use by removing ads, showing question details (if available), and setting the theme to dark mode (can be changed in settings).
+A google chrome extension designed to make Quora's website easier to use by removing ads, showing question details (if available), and setting the theme to dark mode.

 ## Current features
 - Removes ads that appear on the right side of the screen